-• From March 13, 2014, through May 6, 2014, at request, a subordinate FHFA employee researched flights for spouse and for personal travel.
-The FHFA employee ultimately booked an airline reservation for but did not book a reservation for spouse. • From March 7, 2014, through November 5, 2014, at request, subordinate FHFA employees booked airline flights for three official trips made by and researched or booked airline flights for spouse who accompanied him on that official travel. bookin FHFA accord wember 10, 2016, FHFA's DAEO issued an opinion finding that the researching and/or g of airline reservations for personal travel by or his family by subordinate employees were not "required in the performance of official duties or authorized in ance with law or regulation" as contemplated under 5 C.F.R. § 2635.705(b), and that "no ures authorizing such actions exist in FHFA policies, supplemental ethics regulation or transported transp on the information learned during this review, we found that senior FHFA officials did not tand the requirements in Section 1344 and its implementing regulations governing agency ortation of an employee.
-The Vehicle Use Policy, in force since June 2011, does not track autory and regulatory requirements and strict adherence to this policy would not satisfy equirements.
-FHFA employees, however, have operated outside of this policy for a rof years.
-Even after FHFA senior officials became aware in March 2016 that use of FHFA transportation to and from area airports in connection with his personal was inconsistent with the Vehicle Use Policy, FHFA continued to provide this ortation.
-Last, FHFA's DAEO found that use of subordinate FHFA wees to research and/or book airline reservations for personal travel was inconsistent with indards of ethical conduct set forth in 5 C.F.R. § 2635.705(b).
-We rec ommend that the Agency take the following immediate actions: 2.
-3. Cease using FHFA vehicles and employees to provide transportation to Agency employees in a manner that is inconsistent with federal law and regulations; Cease using FHFA employees to research or book personal travel for or his family in contravention of 5 C.F.R. § 2635.705(b); Revise its Vehicle Use Policy to track the requirements of Section 1344 and implementing regulations; Maintain detailed usage logs for all leased vehicles;
+From March 13, 2014, through May 6, 2014, at request, a subordinate FHFA employee researched flights for spouse and for personal travel.
+The FHFA employee ultimately booked an airline reservation for but did not book a reservation for spouse. • From March 7, 2014, through November 5, 2014, at request, subordinate FHFA employees booked airline flights for three official trips made by and researched or booked airline flights for spouse who accompanied him on that official travel.
+On November 10, 2016, FHFA's DAEO issued an opinion finding that the researching and/or booking of airline reservations for personal travel by or his family by subordinate FHFA employees were not "required in the performance of official duties or authorized in accordance with law or regulation" as contemplated under 5 C.F.R. § 2635.705(b), and that "no procedures authorizing such actions exist in FHFA policies, supplemental ethics regulation or law."

+Based on the information learned during this review, we found that senior FHFA officials did not understand the requirements in Section 1344 and its implementing regulations governing agency transportation of an employee.
+The Vehicle Use Policy, in force since June 2011, does not track the statutory and regulatory requirements and strict adherence to this policy would not satisfy these requirements.
+FHFA employees, however, have operated outside of this policy for a number of years.
+Even after FHFA senior officials became aware in March 2016 that use of FHFA transportation to and from area airports in connection with his personal travel was inconsistent with the Vehicle Use Policy, FHFA continued to provide this transportation.
+Last, FHFA's DAEO found that use of subordinate FHFA employees to research and/or book airline reservations for personal travel was inconsistent with the standards of ethical conduct set forth in 5 C.F.R. § 2635.705(b).
+We recommend that the Agency take the following immediate actions: Cease using FHFA vehicles and employees to provide transportation to Agency employees in a manner that is inconsistent with federal law and regulations; Cease using FHFA employees to research or book personal travel for family in contravention of 5 C.F.R. § 2635.705(b); Revise its Vehicle Use Policy to track the requirements of Section 1344 and implementing regulations; Maintain detailed usage logs for all leased vehicles; Train employees tasked with providing FHFA transportation to and other FHFA employees with the statutory and regulatory requirements;

-- Adopt appropriate internal controls to ensure that the findings required by Section 1344 are made by the appropriate Agency employee, are documented in writing, and that requisite notices are provided; and - 7.
+- 6. Adopt appropriate internal controls to ensure that the findings required by Section 1344 are made by the appropriate Agency employee, are documented in writing, and that requisite notices are provided; and - 7.
 Retain all documentation relating to provision of transportation under Section 1344.